zqPhoenix/blf-photon-protocol/README.md

 - All values are serialized in GPBinaryV16 format.
 - Order of parameters may matter depending on implementation.
-- `PhotonSerializerX` is assumed to be the custom serializer handling GPBinary serialization.
+- `PhotonSerializer` is the custom serializer handling GPBinary serialization.

 ---